Waste service strike

 • The practitioner's hands and nails must be kept clean.

-• Any open cut, wound, sore or boil must be suitably covered by an impermeable dressing.
+• Any open cut, wound, sore or boil must be covered by a water-resistant dressing.

 • The practitioner should not smoke nor drink in the treatment area.